wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Layabout:** Great! _all except Bearass exit_

 **Bearass:** _to the audience_ well ladies and gentlemen, back to the tour.
 Now the cavern we are currently in is particularly interesting due to the unusual calcium deposits which you can just make out on the ceiling.
-If I shine my torch up there _the lights go out_ Oh dear, I think the batteries have gone. _curtains close_
+If I shine my torch up there _the lights go out_ Oh dear...
+I think the batteries have gone. _curtains close_

-8 mins

 ## Act 2 Scene 5

 _Suey, Layabout, OWBB and Courtney enter Suey and Calamity's front room_

-**Suey:** So this is it, nothing special but, you know, we call it home. _to Layabout_ d'ya fancy a Coke?
+**Suey:** So this is it, nothing special but, you know, we call it home.
+D'ya fancy a Coke?

 **Layabout:** I LOVE Coke